Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/ServiceFiles.md

 Creating a custom service in SystemD involves writing a service unit file.
 **This file is a configuration script that provides instructions to SystemD on how to manage and execute the service.
 These scripts are typically placed in the `/etc/systemd/system/` directory.**
- A service script is divided into several sections, each serving a specific purpose.

 ### Common Sections in a Service Script
 - `[Unit]`: This section provides a description of the service and defines its dependencies.
 - Key directives in this section can include `Description`, which gives a brief description of the service, `Documentation`, providing links to the relevant documentation, and `After`, specifying the order of service startup relative to other units.

+- `[Service]`:
-- `[Service]`: This section details how the service should be started, stopped, and how it should respond under various conditions.
-Common directives here include `Type`, defining the startup behavior of the service; `ExecStart`, specifying the command to run when the service starts; `ExecStop` and `ExecReload`, defining the commands to stop and reload the service; and `Restart`, specifying the service's restart behavior.
+- Common directives here include `Type`, defining the startup behavior of the service; `ExecStart`, specifying the command to run when the service starts
+- `ExecStop` and `ExecReload`, defining the commands to stop and reload the service; and `Restart`

 - `[Install]`: This section is used to define how the service integrates into the system's boot process.
-It typically includes directives like `WantedBy` and `RequiredBy`, which specify the targets that should include this service during their initialization.
+- It typically includes directives like `WantedBy` and `RequiredBy`, which specify the targets that should include this service during their initialization.

 ### Example of a Simple Service Script

-Below is an example of a basic service script.
-This script configures SystemD to run a specific executable file at startup:

 ```systemd
 [Unit]